Lego Power Miners

-Lego Power Miners (stylized as LEGO Power Miners) is a discontinued product range of the construction toy Lego, themed around a team of "Power Miners" who, while investigating the cause of a series of severe earthquakes, discover Rock Monsters and Energy Crystals.
+Lego Power Miners is a discontinued product-range of the construction toy Lego, themed around a team of "Power Miners" who, while investigating the cause of a series of severe earthquakes, discover Rock Monsters and Energy Crystals.
 The theme was originally released in 2009 after the discontinued Lego Rock Raiders theme.
 The product line was discontinued by the end of 2010.

 Overview

 The Power Miners (Doc, Duke, Rex, and Brains) are sent underground by the government to investigate a series of earthquakes that have destroyed several cities on the surface of the Lego World.
 While underground, they discover Energy Crystals and the Rock Monsters (Meltrox, Boulderax, Glaciator, Sulfurix, Firox, Geolix and Tremorox).
 They attempt to collect and mine the crystals in order to stop the monsters from consuming them and causing the earthquakes on the surface.
 However, a bigger threat emerges in the form of the Crystal King, the undisputed ruler of all Rock Monsters underground.

 In January 2010, a new sub-theme called Power Miners: Core of the Underworld was introduced, with the plot having the Power Miners collapse to a lower level of caves while fighting the Crystal King with the Titanuim Command Rig, finding themselves in the inner core of the earth and encounter the Lava Monsters (Firax, Combustix, Infernox, and Eruptorr).